edwinb/Idris2-boot/docs/reference/packages.rst

   identifier. the iPKG format also takes a quoted version that accepts any valid filename.

+  Executables are placed in ``build/exec``, relative to the top level source directory.

 + ``main = <module>``, which takes the name of the main module, and must be present if the executable field is present.